-- Dialogue systems with a specific goal - Generally, helping a user complete a task - Most task-based dialogue systems are frame-based - Assume a set of user intentions - Each intention contains slots that can be filled by possible values - Related intentions or frames are sometimes called domain ontologies
+- Many task-based dialogue systems are frame-based - Assume a set of related user intentions, also known as frames - Each intention contains slots that can be filled by possible values

 Example Slots from a Travel Ontology

 Slot Туре Question Template ORIGIN CITY city "From what city are you leaving?"
 DESTINATION CITY city "Where are you going?"
 DEPARTURE TIME time "When would you like to leave?"
 DEPARTURE DATE date "What date would you like to leave?"
 ARRIVAL TIME time "When do you want to arrive?"
 ARRIVAL DATE date "What day would you like to arrive?"